nospaceships/raw-socket-sniffer/README.md

 # raw-socket-sniffer

-Packet capture on Windows without drivers!

 This repository contains several programs which demonstrate how to capture IP packets on Windows using just raw sockets.

-They require no additional software, such as WinPCAP or npcap, and will simply use existing operating system functionality.
+The programs require no additional software, such as WinPCAP or npcap, and will simply use existing operating system functionality.

 Each program saves captured packets to a file in PCAP format so that it can be opened on a separate host with a tool such as Wireshark.